-Examination 1 (50%): This is a 2.5-hours closed book exam.
+Examination 1 (60%): This is a 2-hour closed book exam.
 Students will be expected to solve two new fluid mechanics problems about fluid dynamics.
+For those of you with granted deferrals, the exam paper will be the same as the one for the cohort re-sitting the module, meaning that students will have to solve two problems featuring all the topics in the module, including hydrostatics.

 Coursework will be awarded regardless of the examination mark.
 You will pass the module if the sum of all the contributions is greater than 40%.
 This means that the coursework is important to pass the exam.
 You can pass the exam and still fail the module if you do not complete the coursework, meaning that the coursework is very important.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Students will receive instant feedback on their coursework components.
-Students will receive feedback on the Class test within 3 weeks of submitting the work.
+Assessment Feedback: Students will receive instant feedback on their coursework components and on their class test.